-- The purpose of the University LO/TO program; - An overview of the content of the University LO/TO program; - The recognition and magnitude of applicable hazardous energy sources; - Methods and means of hazardous energy control using lock-out devices; - The limitations of tag-out devices - The prohibition against removal of other employee's LO/TO devices; - The prohibition against attempting to re-start or re-energize locked out or tagged out equipment; and - The potential safety and/or disciplinary consequences of violating the University LO/TO program.
+- The purpose of the University LO/TO program. - An overview of the content of the University LO/TO program. - The recognition and magnitude of applicable hazardous energy sources. - Methods and means of hazardous energy control using lock-out devices. - The limitations of tag-out devices - The prohibition against removal of another employee's LO/TO devices. - The prohibition against attempting to re-start or re-energize locked out or tagged out equipment. - The prohibition against one person or supervisor performing LO/TO for another person or group of persons; and - The potential safety and/or disciplinary consequences of violating the University LO/TO program.